Use Augmented Reality Real Estate Apps. Genesis Augmented Reality

 Real AR

 A new augmented reality app is changing the way people buy and sell real estate.
-The app, called Realty AR, allows users to see detailed information about properties without ever having to leave their homes.
+The app, called Real AR, allows users to see detailed information about properties without ever having to leave their homes.
 With a few simple clicks, users can view 3D models of homes, learn about local schools and amenities, and even request a virtual tour from a real estate agent.

 Vera